Code of Ethics

 The Company does not permit retaliation of any kind for good faith reports of ethical violations.
 The Chairman of the Audit Committee will address the possible violation with the Audit Committee.
 If the reporting person has reason to believe that the Chairman of the Audit Committee is involved in the possible violation, the reporting person should report the possible violation to any other member of the Audit Committee.

 Each Senior Officer and each Director shall be provided with a copy of this Code.
 This Code may also be provided to any other employee as any Senior Officer or Director deems appropriate.
-Each Senior Officer and each Director shall sign a written affirmation acknowledging that the Senior Officer or Director has received, read and understood this Code.
-Any Senior Officer, Director, manager, executive officer or employee to whom this Code has been provided may be required, from time to time, to sign a written affirmation stating that the person (1) has received and read this Code and understands its contents, (2) has not violated this Code, and (3) has no knowledge of any violation of this Code that has not been communicated previously to the Chairman of the Audit Committee.
+Each Senior Officer and each Director shall sign a written affirmation as part of the annual collection of director and officer questionnaires, acknowledging that the Senior Officer or Director has received, read and understood this Code.
+Any other employee to whom this Code has been provided may also be required, from time to time, to sign such written affirmation.

 Violations